CM RELOCATION

 Step 2: Choose Your Shipping Method

-There are two main ways to ship a car from Singapore to Australia:
+There are two main ways to ship your car from Singapore to Australia:

 1. Roll-On/Roll-Off (RoRo)